-So can you drink harened coffee?
+So can you drink hardened coffee?

 So, if you are wondering whether to keep that coffee or throw it away, the answer is “No”, you should not throw it away.

 - Natural cleaning scrub: Coffee grounds are abrasive and have anti-bacterial properties, so you can use them as a natural body cleaning scrub.
-Add these coffee grounds into coconut oil, and your scrub is ready; you can also use it for sanitizing your hands.
+Add these coffee grounds to coconut oil, and your scrub is ready; you can also use it for sanitizing your hands.

 Also Read: 20 Creative uses of spent coffee grounds

-Can we keep coffee powder in fridge?
+Can we keep the coffee powder in the fridge?